Ormeau Hills, Queensland: Geography

 A small section of the eastern boundary of Ormeau Hills follows the Pacific Motorway.

 The eastern part of the locality is a suburban development on lower flatter land (10 to 30 m above sea level).
 The centre of the locality is more hilly, up to 130 m, and the land use is rural residential.
 The west of the locality is more mountainous, rising to 250 m, and is undeveloped.

 Davis Hill is located in the west of the suburb on the border with Luscombe.
 It reaches a height of 298m, and has a radio mast at the summit.

 History

 The name of the locality comes from the neighbouring locality of Ormeau, which, in turn, takes its name from Ormeau House the estate of Major Alexander Jenyns Boyd, a sugar planter of the 1860s.
-His first wife, Isabella (née Dawson) was born at Ormeau Road, Belfast, Ulster, Ireland.
+His first wife, Isabella (née Dawson) was born at Ormeau Road, Belfast, Ulster, United Kingdom.
 The word ormeau is French, meaning young elm.